plabayo/learn-rust-101/README.md

 - [GitHub - rust-lang/rustlings](https://github.com/rust-lang/rustlings): Small exercises to get you used to reading and writing Rust code! is an alternative more pragmatic approach on learning the language;
 - [Introduction - Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/) is there for people who like learning from real-world examples;

+Sooner or later you might also need help for a project you work on or simply to learn a concept you do not really understand.
+Not everybody has a senior or friend around that can help them out with this.
+For all of this and more you want to probably join one or multiple of the community chat servers listed in [Appendix VII.
+Community Chat](#appendix-vii-community-chat).

 > ⓘ **Hardcore** alternative
 >
 > [Programming Rust, 2nd Edition](https://www.oreilly.com/library/view/programming-rust-2nd/9781492052586/) (O’Reilly Publishing) is a big book and will take you some time to get through.
 It is not for the faint of heart.
 However… If you do choose for this route as an alternative to [(1) Learn Rust](#1-learn-rust), you will absolutely not regret it.
 In fact, your entire rest of the Journey will be a breeze.